aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 and your collaborators can use your company's favorite authentication service.

-To set up a SAML authentication method with your organization's account in Aiven, there are three steps:
+To set up a SAML authentication method for your organization in Aiven, there are three steps:

 1. Configure the SAML authentication method in the Aiven Console
 2. Configure SAML on your Identity Provider (IdP)